Virtuoso Award entries are evaluated against the global standard of the communications profession using IABC’s

 - Entries are scored out of seven following IABC’s Seven-point Scale of Excellence.
-All entries that score between 5.0 and 5.24 will receive an Award of Merit.
-All those entries that score above 5.25 will receive an Award of Excellence.
+All entries that score between 5.0 and 5.11 will receive an Award of Merit.
+All those entries that score above 5.12 will receive an Award of Excellence.
 There are no limitations to the number of awards presented in any given category.
-In addition, the top-scoring entries from each division will receive a Best of the Best award.
+In addition, the top-scoring entries from each division will receive a Best of the Best Award.
 In order for a Best of the Best to be awarded, there must be at least two entries in the division that have earned an Award of Excellence.

 - If there are any objections to the scores received, the entry will be re-evaluated by two senior evaluators (every effort will be made to ensure they have evaluated Gold Quill entries in the past).
 The decisions following this second review will be final.

 - Award winners will be celebrated at the Virtuoso Awards Celebration.
-Best of the Best awards will be announced at the event.
-Up to three of the top-scoring entrants in each Division will be notified before the event that they are in the running for a Best of the Best.
+Best of the Best Awards will be announced at the event.
+Up to three of the top-scoring entrants in each Division will be notified before the event that they are in the running for a Best of the Best Award.

 Scoring & Evaluation Criteria